 ICFJ Knight Fellows also act as “thought leaders,” sharing their experiences and lessons learned on the Knight International Media Innovators page on IJNet.org, and speaking at top conferences focusing on media and information innovation.

-For more information, see Our Impact page, our current Fellows page, and our Apply Now page, which offers detail on how we select Fellows and Fellowships.
+For more information, see Our Impact page, and our current Fellows page, which offers detail on how we select Fellows and Fellowships.
 To request a Fellow to work with an organization, see our Partner With Us page.